Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/01_Getting_Started.md

     *<p align="center"> Figure 2.2: Create an ECS in Huawei Cloud </p>*

-4. Once the ECS is up and running, log in to the ECS and install the Terraform with the command below. <br> (**Notes:** If you are using different operating system other than Ubuntu, please follow the guidelines in [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) website instead.)
+    b.
+Once the ECS is up and running, log in to the ECS and install the Terraform with the command below. <br> (**Notes:** If you are using different operating system other than Ubuntu, please follow the guidelines in [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) website instead.)

     ```$ sudo apt update``` <br>
     ```$ sudo apt install software-properties-common gnupg2 curl``` <br>